-- exist.
+- 8. Winter construction will be weather dependent and at the discretion of VGS to ensure the safety of all personnel.
+VGS will not excavate over live gas lines where frost conditions exist.
 Customer/Developer will make every effort to thaw the ground above gas lines.
-Frozen earth will not be used as backfill and suitable backfill material is required if frost is present.
-During winter construction, customer/developer will be responsible for all sidewalk and road crossings. - 7.
-VGS may pay Customer/Developer up to five dollars per foot (\$5.00/Foot) of trench for gas main installations.
-VGS will reimburse costs for sand required for sand padding but not the trucking of the sand.
+Backfill material will not be used if frozen.
+During winter construction, the customer/developer will be responsible for all sidewalk and road crossing installations. - 9.
+VGS may pay the Customer/Developer up to five dollars per foot (\$7.00/Foot) of trench for gas main installations.
+VGS will reimburse costs for sand required for sand padding but not the associated trucking.